cchaglund/visreg-test/README.md

          */
         blackout: ['#sidebar', '.my-selector', 'footer'],
         /**
-         * Capture a screenshot of a specific element on the page, rather than the whole page.
-         */
-        elementToMatch: ['div[data-testid="my-element"]'],
-        /**
-         * Padding to add to the element screenshot.
-Ignored if elementToMatch is not set.
-         */
-        padding: [20, 40],
-        /**
-         * Valid values are viewport or fullPage.
-         * Whether to capture the viewport or the whole page.
-         * This value is ignored for element screenshot captures.
-         */
-        capture: 'viewport',
-        /**
-         * Place to do manipulate the page specified in the endpoint before taking the snapshot.
+         * Place to manipulate the page specified in the endpoint before taking the snapshot.
          */
         onEndpointVisit: () => {
             cy.get('button[id="expand-section"]').click();